JungleCandy/LoggingPrint/README.md

 # LoggingPrint

-A Swift . convenience function for printing to the console only when the build setting for "Active Complilation Conditions" (SWIFT_ACTIVE_COMPILATION_CONDITIONS) defines `DEBUG`
+Swift convenience functions for outputting to the console only when the build setting for "Active  Complilation Conditions" (SWIFT_ACTIVE_COMPILATION_CONDITIONS) defines `DEBUG`

+Two methods are provided.

+- `loggingPrint()` stands in for the `print()` function.
+- `loggingDump()` stands in for the `dump()` function.

-The textual representation is obtained from the `object` using `String(reflecting:)` which works for _any_ type.
+For `loggingPrint()` the textual representation is obtained from the `object` using `String(reflecting:)` which works for _any_ type.
 To provide a custom format for the output make your object conform to `CustomDebugStringConvertible` and provide your format in the `debugDescription` parameter.

+For `loggingDump()` pass in the value to be dumped, and an optional string to act as a label that describes what is being dumped

-Through the magic of default function parameter values, the output contains:
+Through the magic of default function parameter values, the output for each function contains:

 - Whether the call is being made on the UI or a background thread.
 - The name of the file.